Shapedsundew9/Erasmus/docs/genomic_library.md

 Key | Description
 --- | -----------
-extended_classification | A dictionary for additional classifications of the genetic code. parents | A list of lists of parent signatures.
+extended_class | A dictionary for additional classifications of the genetic code. parents | A list of lists of parent signatures.
 See [Parents Key Value](####-parents-key-value). function | A dictionary defining executable versions of the genetic code function.
 See [Function Key Value](####-Function-Key-Value).